 Surveys the available published and recorded literature for marching, military and concert bands; symphonic and wind ensembles; and woodwind and brass chamber ensembles.
 Includes transcriptions and arrangements; major publishers in the field; evaluation of various editions; and also a study of the principal trends of instrumental pedagogy, repertoire, and performance.
 Prerequisite: MUS 131.

-BASIC CONDUCTING MUS 360:
+MUS 360: Basic Conducting

-1 s.h.
 Develops skilled baton technique and clarity of gesture.
 Focuses on traditional and modern beat patterns, expressive gestures, cues, and development of left hand.
 Prerequisite: Music majors or by permission of the instructor.
 Fall, annually.